8 Aug 2017

 Performance of Hong Kong’s Exports of Footwear

-Hong Kong’s footwear exports slid by 21% in the first four months of 2016, after a 10% decrease in 2015.
-Re-exports, accounting for nearly all footwear exports, fell on a par with total exports during January-April 2016, while domestic exports fell by 16%.
+After a fall of 20% last year, Hong Kong’s footwear exports decreased by 7% in the first five months of 2017.
+Re-exports, accounting for nearly all footwear exports, fell on a par with total exports during January-May 2017, while domestic exports declined by 59%.

 Many footwear companies in Hong Kong engage in OEM arrangements to produce for leading brands and retailers in North America, the EU and Japan.
 With improving capabilities in product design and development, engineering, modelling, tooling and quality control, more and more Hong Kong footwear companies engage in ODM projects.
 Many companies have their own R&D and QC specialists to strengthen the quality of their products.
-Some Hong Kong footwear companies, such as Le Saunda, Mirabell, Staccato, and Joy and Peace, have also succeeded in building up their own brands with retail network in Hong Kong, Macau and the Chinese mainland.
-While some footwear exporters prefer selling to overseas importers and distributors, many of them are selling to mass merchandisers, such as Wal-Mart, Target, Costco and Kmart.
+Some Hong Kong footwear companies, such as Le Saunda, Mirabell, Staccato and Joy and Peace, have also succeeded in building up their own brands with the retail network in Hong Kong, Macau, the Chinese mainland and even Europe.
+While some footwear exporters prefer selling to overseas importers and distributors, many of them are selling to mass merchandisers, such as Walmart, Target, Costco and Kmart.

-A number of Hong Kong companies, some with Taiwanese stakes of interest, produce world famous brands, including Adidas, Asics, Tiger, Bass, Converse, Le Coq Sportif, New Balance, Nike, Reebok and Timberland.
+A number of Hong Kong companies, some with Taiwanese stakes of interest like Yue Yuen Industrial Holdings Limited, produce world famous brands, including Adidas, Asics, Tiger, Bass, Converse, Le Coq Sportif, New Balance, Nike, Reebok and Timberland.
 A few have been granted licences to produce and distribute foreign brands for the Chinese mainland or Hong Kong market.

-In pursuit of lower production costs, expanding capacity and product range extension, footwear manufacturers in Hong Kong have shifted a significant part of their production facilities to the Chinese mainland and Southeast Asian countries, especially Vietnam, which, among other preferential market accesses, is expected to benefit by 2018 from the Trans-Pacific Partnership (TPP).
+In pursuit of lower production costs, expanding capacity and product range extension, footwear manufacturers in Hong Kong have shifted a significant part of their production facilities to the Chinese mainland and South-east Asian countries.
 As the leather industry is highly specialised and vertically integrated, relocation may also provide the advantage of being more accessible to the raw materials and facilitating retail and distribution.
 In view of soaring production costs, manufacturers, in addition to relocation, have further invested in advanced automated machinery and operation systems to streamline the whole production process.

-China is not only the world’s largest shoe exporter and manufacturer, but the biggest footwear consumer (surpassing the US since 2011).
-According to National Bureau of Statistics, exports of footwear reached Rmb 332 billion in 2015, while footwear sales in China are projected to reach Rmb 380 billion in 2015.
+China is not only the world’s largest shoe exporter and manufacturer but the biggest footwear consumer (surpassing the US since 2011).
+According to General Administration of Customs of the People’s Republic of China, exports of footwear reached RMB311 billion in 2016, while footwear sales in China exceeded RMB360 billion.

 Footwear manufacturers nowadays focus more on value-added service.
 Quick response in sample making, prompt delivery and high quality are widely required.
 They are also tapping the global green trends towards a sustainable economy by producing shoes made with recycled, eco-friendly and vegan materials (i.e., materials containing no animal-derived products or by-products).
 Popular footwear brands including Reebok, Melissa, Bobux, Terra Plana, Nike and Timberland have adopted environmentally-driven manufacturing processes and increased their assortment of “green” footwear items such as shoes made with natural latex rubber and recycled plastic.
-Nike has also launched a product line called 'Considered' where designers are encouraged to design shoes using less harmful adhesives and more recycled materials.
-Meanwhile, most of these brands have developed eco-friendly packaging solutions by utilising eco-friendly, bio-degradable and sustainable materials such as soy-based ink, recycled cork, nylon and foam.
-For instance, Puma has replaced its original shoe box with a simple cardboard sheet and a special bag made of non-woven polyester consisting of recycled PET.
+Nike has launched a product line called ‘Considered’ where designers are encouraged to design shoes using less harmful adhesives and more recycled materials, while Timberland’s flagship ‘Earthkeepers’ collection promotes eco-friendly production processes by working with tanneries that have good energy, water and waste management.
+Most of these brands have developed eco-friendly packaging solutions by utilising eco-friendly, bio-degradable and sustainable materials such as soy-based ink, recycled cork, nylon and foam.
+For instance, Puma has replaced its original shoe box with a simple cardboard sheet and a special bag made of non-woven polyesters consisting of recycled PET.

 Furthermore, online shopping has been growing in popularity along with ascending internet usage.
 Most of the renowned brands such as Nike, Crocs and Adidas have responded by setting up online stores where shoppers can choose from a wide variety of shoes in different sizes, colours and styles at different price points.
-Nike even allows customers to customise their own shoes online.
+Nike and Timberland even allow customers to customise and design their own shoes online.
+In addition, footwear and clothing e-retailers like Zalora and Shoebuy are expanding their offers to include renowned brands.
 Like clothing and clothing accessories, shoes are one of the most-browsed product categories among online shoppers.

 The mainland and Hong Kong agreed in October 2005 to further liberalise the mainland market for Hong Kong companies under the third phase of the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA III).
 Under CEPA III, the mainland agreed to give all products of Hong Kong origin, including footwear, tariff-free treatment starting from 1 January 2006.